A stochastic algorithm for deterministic multistage optimization problems: Introduction

-One issue of using Dynamic Programming to solve multistage optimization problems is the so-called \emph{curse of dimensionality} \cite{Be1954}, that is, when the $\X$ is a vector space, grid-based methods to compute the value functions have a complexity exponential in the dimension of the state space $\X$.
-One popular algorithm (see \cite{Gi.Le.Ph2015, Gu2014, Gu.Ro2012, Pe.Pi1991, Sh2011, Zo.Ah.Su2018}) that aims to dampen the curse of dimensionality is the Stochastic Dual Dynamic Programming algorithm (or SDDP for short) introduced by Pereira and Pinto in 1991.
-Assuming that the cost functions $c_t$ are convex and the dynamics $f_t$ are linear, the value functions defined in the Dynamic Programming formulation~\cref{DynamicProgramming} are convex \cite{Gi.Le.Ph2015}.
-Under these assumptions, the SDDP algorithm aims to build lower (or outer) approximations of the value functions as suprema of affine functions and thus, doesn't rely on a discretisation of the state space.
-In the aforementioned references, this approach is used to solve stochastic multistage convex optimization problems, however in this article we will restrict our study to deterministic multistage convex optimization problems, that is, the above formulation \eqref{MultistageProblem}.
+One issue of using Dynamic Programming to solve multistage optimization problems is the so-called \emph{curse of dimensionality}~\cite{Be1954}.
+That is, when the state space $\X$ is a vector space, grid-based methods to compute the value functions have a complexity which is exponential in the dimension of the state space $\X$.
+One popular algorithm (see~\cite{Gi.Le.Ph2015,Gu2014,Gu.Ro2012,Pe.Pi1991,Sh2011,Zo.Ah.Su2018}) that aims to dampen the curse of dimensionality is the Stochastic Dual Dynamic Programming algorithm (or SDDP for short) introduced by Pereira and Pinto in 1991.
+Assuming that the cost functions $c_t$ are convex and the dynamics $f_t$ are linear, the value functions defined in the Dynamic Programming formulation~\eqref{DynamicProgramming} are convex~\cite{Gi.Le.Ph2015}.
+Under these assumptions, the SDDP algorithm aims to build lower (or outer) approximations of the value functions as suprema of affine functions and thus, does not rely on a discretization of the state space.
+In the aforementioned references, this approach is used to solve stochastic multistage convex optimization problems, however in this article we will restrict our study to deterministic multistage convex optimization problems as formulated in Problem~\eqref{MultistageProblem}.
 Still, the SDDP algorithm can be applied to our framework.
 One of the main drawback of the SDDP algorithm (in the stochastic case) is the lack of an efficient stopping criterion: it builds lower approximations of the value functions but upper (or inner) approximations are built through a Monte-Carlo scheme that is costly and the associated stopping criteria is not deterministic.
 We follow another path to provide upper approximations as explained now.